Hexrays/SXSW-2016_Notes/Transforming The Future/readme.md

 For example, rewards based on a toothbrush, Oral B

-4. Predicitve Productivity / AI
+4. Predictive Productivity / AI
     * Sounds like science fiction but Advertising can be driving this.

 5.